ornament-orm/ornament/README.md

     // it contains core functionality.
     use Model;

-    // All protected properties on a model are considered "handleable" by
+    // All protected properties on a model are considered read-only. protected $id;

-    // Ornament.
-They can be decorated (see below) and are exposed for getting
-    // and setting via the Model API: protected $id;
-    // Public properties are also potentially handleable, but they cannot
+    // Public properties are read/write.
+To auto-decorate during setting, use
+    // the `Model::set()` method.
-    // be decorated and can only be used verbatim: public $name;
+    public $name;

     // Private properties are just that: private.
 They're left alone: private $password;
 }

 // Assuming $source is a handle to a data source (in this case, a PDO
 // statement):
-$model = $source->fetchObject(MyModel::class);
+$model = MyModel::fromIterable($source->fetch(PDO::FETCH_ASSOC));
 echo $model->id; // 1
 echo $model->name; // Marijn
 echo $model->password; // Error: private property.